gwg-women/gwg-women-techmakers/README.md

 ## Motivation

-This project is made for practicing
+This project is made as part of the GROW With GOOGLE Challenge for practicing
 * Creating Progressive web apllications
 * Registering and create a service worker
 * Creatinf a REACT web application
 * Colaborationg using GIT
 * Interacting with API servers
 * Use of third-party libraries and APIs
-* Asynchronous programming
 * Use Google Maps